canonical/cos-registration-agent/README.md

 # COS registration agent

-COS registration agent is responsible for identifying the robot to the COS server as well as uploading robot specific data to the server (dashboard, UID, etc).
+COS registration agent is responsible for identifying the robot to the COS registration server as well as uploading robot specific data to the server (dashboard, UID, etc).

 ---
 # cos_registration_agent